fredgibbs/fredgibbs.github.io/courses/digital-methods/schedule.md

 ## Typography + HTML + CSS
-Although you might choose not incorporate much design into your own website or portfolio, getting a handle on the fundamentals of design and typography goes a long way in improving communication.
+Getting a handle on the fundamentals of design and typography goes a long way in improving communication.
 We're going to practice typography with our CVs.

 ### Before class
 [Thinking with Type](http://thinkingwithtype.com)